Your enrolment is your responsibility. You must be correctly enrolled by the enrolment deadline each term.

 5.2.
 When is the exam timetable released?

-The exam timetable is expected to be published on Moodle by the end of week 6 in each semester.
+The exam timetable is expected to be published on Moodle by the end of Week 6 in each term.

 5.3.
 How long will each exam take?